normanfeltz/php-Minecraft-Skin-Render/README.md

 - Added QUICK fix for 1.8 extra skin layers;
 - Added ability to output an encoded base64 string of the image;
 - Added optional AA (image smoothing) parameter;
+- Added UUID support.
+(Mojang does not want too many UUID requests so it might fail when you use it a lot);
 - Reformatted the entire code;
 - Made it possible to use the script as class;
 - Made all parameters optional;